IvoryCrayon2/Paul-Saya/README.md

 - 👋 Hi, I’m @mogomotsig
 - 👀 I’m interested in ...
 Training and Attending class
 - 🌱 I’m currently learning ...
-CSS & HTML.
+CSS & HTM plus Javascript
 - 💞️ I’m looking to collaborate on ...
-Women
+Developing the wildlife of creatures that life in the Boss backyard.
 - 📫 How to reach me ...
 EnconDivion@outlook.com

 <!---